RESEARCH ESSAY

 There may be problems with the content and accuracy of the paper.
 There is little use of specific facts, and conclusions may be largely unverified opinions.

 The paper has a body and a bibliography; it may be missing a cover-page, a table of contents, or the appendix.
 Charts, tables or graphs are missing, as are quality illustrations.
-There are problems with the formatting of the paper according to APA style.

 The paper includes a minimum of 6 pertinent sources referenced more than once in the body of the paper.